Savor the Flavor with Smoothies

 Are you lactose intolerant?
 Try this Lactose-Free Peanut Butter Breakfast Shake by registered dietitian Sally Kuzemchak.
 The protein in this drink helps jump-start your day and keeps you feeling full longer.
 This recipe includes a secret ingredient for sweetening — two small pitted dates.

 Instead of throwing out fresh produce that is no longer at its peak, turn it into a smoothie ingredient!
 Registered dietitian Lindsay of the Lean Green Bean suggests freezing produce to use later for smoothies.
 Try making her Frozen Spinach Cubes (or modify using your favorite fruits and vegetables) which can easily be added to a blender with lowfat yogurt or milk to get a delicious smoothie packed with a serving of dairy, fruit and veggies in just a few sips!

-And NEW this school year, smoothies are making their debut in the school cafeteria line (and not just for breakfast).
+Smoothies have been added to many school cafeteria lines (and not just for breakfast).
 Smoothies can be served to students and schools will get credit for the fruits, vegetables and yogurt thanks to updated USDA guidelines.

-Smoothies are versatile and loaded with nutrient rich ingredients — now that’s savoring the flavor!
+Smoothies are versatile and loaded with nutrient rich ingredients — enjoy!